 One worksheet or dozens of worksheets – every little bit counts!
 Click here to enroll in the training course!

 (Already enrolled?
 Then go to openeducation.blackboard.com to work on the course!)

 2. Share a Photograph of a Striker!

 We hope to locate at least one portrait photograph of each striker to include in the biographical encyclopedia to be unveiled on September 9, 2019.
 Do you have a photograph of a friend or relative who participated in the strike?
 Click here to upload their photo!

 Community and family members of strikers sometimes have important stories about the strike and the strikers that cannot be found anywhere else.
 We welcome your contributions, which will help to better document the lives of those who experienced this dramatic event in Boston’s history.
 Click here to share your story!

 Have you already collected factual information (dates, names, locations) about a striker’s life?
 We welcome contributions of biographical research to help us document each striker.
 Click here to share your research!

 5. Subscribe to our Mailing List!

-This site will provide ongoing information about the status of the Project, volunteer opportunities, and Project events (including the big centennial commemoration event to be held on September 7, 2019 at UMass Boston).
+This site will provide ongoing information about the status of the project, volunteer opportunities, and project events.
 Subscribe to receive related updates and content.
-There may be a few postal mailings as well.
-Add your e-mail in the box to the right –> to stay in touch!
+Add your email in the box to the right –> to stay in touch!